aitikirala/campusconnector/README.md

 ### Comparative Analysis with Existing Platforms

 TaskRabbit and Craigslist are two prominent platforms in the domain of service promotion and provision.
 TaskRabbit is a mobile and online marketplace that matches freelance labor with local demand, allowing consumers to find immediate help with everyday tasks, including cleaning, moving, and handyman work.
-Craigslist is a vast online classified ads website, where people can find a variety of services, buy and sell items, and seek housing.
+Craigslist is a vast online classified ads website, where people can find services, buy and sell items, and seek housing.

 However, these platforms have a broad focus and are not tailored to the unique dynamics of a university campus.
-They cater to a general audience and do not specifically address the challenges faced by college students, such as limited transportation options and the need for convenient access to services within walking distance.

 ### Identifying the Campus-Specific Needs